 Answer: A “Magnetic Field Mapping” project could involve creating a setup to map the magnetic field around a magnet using iron filings or a magnetic compass.
 This project will help students visualize magnetic field lines and understand how magnets interact with their environment.

 Answer: A “Resonance Frequency Experiment” is a great way to explore how objects vibrate at their natural frequencies.
-Students can use a tuning fork and glass tube to study the resonance phenomenon and measure how the sound intensity changes at different frequencies.
+Students can use a tuning fork and a glass tube to study the resonance phenomenon and measure how the sound intensity changes at different frequencies.

 Answer: Yes, a project on the “Photoelectric Effect” can be done by using a zinc plate, a light source, and a galvanometer.
 When light strikes the plate, the resulting current can be measured to demonstrate how electrons are ejected from the metal surface, which explains the quantum nature of light.